Massless limit of massive self-interacting vector fields: Summary and Discussion

-Let us end the paper with some interesting open questions.
+As is well known, quantum corrections can avoid the classical singularity (kink) by smoothing the kink.
+Hence it is necessary to check whether the pathological behavior at the classical level is carried to the quantum level or not.
+The conventional approach, in which one computes the imaginary part of the correction to the propagator for a self-interacting vector field, diverges at two-loop levels~\cite{Hell2022}, which indicates a violation of unitarity at two-loop levels.
+This is also an artifact of the the perturbation theory, which is due to the longitudinal mode of the massive vector fields~\cite{Hell2022}.
+The claim in~\cite{Hell2022} regarding the continuity of the massless limit and the unitarity of the theory is under the assumption that the the energy scale is much much greater than the mass $(\mu)$.
+However we wanted to understand the other regime, where they are of the same scale.
+This is promoted from a renormalization flow perspective, where both regimes (UV and IR) are important.
+We find that if this assumption of~\cite{Hell2022} is relaxed then as discussed, the breakdown of the perturbative analysis cannot be resolved by including non-linear terms (as in the Vainshtein mechanism) and the non covariant formulation uses a constraint equation in the non-propagating degree of freedom and the propagating degree of freedom to further express the action of the theory completely in terms of the propagating degree of freedom.
+This feature is violated at the scale $L_{Bstr}$ beyond the strong coupling regime of all the degrees of freedoms of the theory.
+Since the approximation is violated at the scale $L_{Bstr}$, one cannot use the constraint to express the action in terms of the propagating degree of freedom. $L_{Bstr}$ is the same scale where the hyperbolicity is lost and asymptotic perturbation theory fails.
+Hence, incorporating nonlinear terms does not help in removing the divergence.
+To conclude, we find that while the massless theory is well-posed, the massive theory is not well-posed, regardless of how small the mass is.
+If one uplift the assumption $\frac{1}{L}$ (energy scale) $\gg$ $\mu$ then, the theory is not well-behaved beyond the scale $L_{Bstr}$ for any non zero mass.
+Moreover in the massless limit one cannot guarantee the unitarity of the massive self-interacting vector field theory.
+Hence the unitarity of the theory is scale-dependent.
+When the energy scale becomes comparable to the mass, pathologies can arise, and unitarity is no longer guaranteed.\\ \\ Let us end the paper with some interesting open questions.
 We have seen the appearance of different length scales in the NPL theory gives us important physical characteristics.
 It would be interesting to understand the same via a renormalization group flow study.
 We shall report on the same in a future work.
 In this paper, we consider the mass term added by hand to self-interacting vector fields.
 It is an interesting open problem to find the fate of hyperbolicity and unitarity of the system, if the mass is generated by a symmetry-breaking mechanism.
 On a different note because of the different behavior of massive abelian self-interacting vector fields and massive non-abelian vector fields (massive Yang-Mills) at the classical level, the unitarity of massive Yang-Mills can not be studied by taking self-interacting abelian vector fields as a toy model, as is done in~\cite{Hell2022}.
 There is no violation of hyperbolicity in the equations of motion for massive Yang-Mills theory and consequently, there is no loss of unitarity in this case as discussed in Appendix \ref{appendix5}~\cite{Hell:2021YM}.
 Does the addition of additional self-interaction terms in massive Yang-Mills theory inevitably lead to a loss of hyperbolicity and, consequently to a violation of unitarity?
 Under what conditions, if any, can hyperbolicity and unitarity be preserved in such theories?.
 Exploration of this question is an important part of ongoing research~\cite{jose2025internalsymmetryrescuewellposed} and future research.